 Student academic records are reviewed at the end of each fall (evening terms I and II) and spring (evening terms III and IV) semester.
-Dean's List honors are awarded to students who complete a minimum of 12 semester hours on the ABCDF grading system with a 3.75 or better grade point average each semester.
+Dean's List honors are awarded to students who complete a minimum of 12 semester hours on the ABCDF grading system with a 3.75 to 3.99 grade point average each semester.